dreamfactorysoftware/platform-wiki/Platform-Documentation/What-is-DreamFactory/Usage-Options.md

 DreamFactory is free open source software available under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
 We provide an optional paid support package.
 More information on the support package is on our website [here](http://www.dreamfactory.com/pricing/support).

-There are multiple ways to install and use DreamFactory.
+There are many ways to try out and use DreamFactory.

-### Free Hosted Account
+### Free Developer Environment

-Sign up for a free developer account at <a href="http://www.dreamfactory.com">www.dreamfactory.com</a>.
-A developer account is hosted by DreamFactory and lets you try out the software.
-A developer account has all the same capabilities as the installed open source package (except for server-side scripting), but is only a sandbox environment for trying out DreamFactory.
+Sign up for a free developer environment at <a href="http://www.dreamfactory.com">www.dreamfactory.com</a>.
+Your developer environment is hosted by DreamFactory and lets you try out the software.
+It has all the same capabilities as the installed open source package (except for server-side scripting), but it's for trying out DreamFactory, not for running production applications.

 ### Install on IaaS Cloud